chuckmasterson/newt-serif/README.markdown

 ## License

 SIL Open Font License.
-See OFL.markdown for details.
+See OFL.txt for details.